danielscarvalho/danielscarvalho/README.md

 I love teaching programming for those who want to follow a career in IT.

 I'm from Brazil, São Paulo.
+I'm from Brazil, São Paulo.
+I am a husband and father, I love to play LEGO and video games with my girls!

 Certifications:
 - Java